rhen92/refactor-tractor/README.md

 ## Overview

-This project offered a chance to dive into someone else's code as a team.
-Beyond implementing all our new technologies, we explored a new code base long enough to what it truly needed to function more fluidly.
+In this project we were given a pre-existing codebase to refactor & implement new technologies.
+Our main objectives were to use `fetch()` Web API calls for data manipulation, increase accessibility, make the file structure more modular, & use a CSS pre-processor.

 ## Setup

-* Clone down this Refactor-Tractor repo
+1. Clone down this **Refactor-Tractor** repo
-* Then install the library dependencies.
-Run:
+2. Using your command line, install dependencies using NPM:
 ```bash
 npm install
 ```
-* To review our code open in your text editor
+3. Get the local server going by running `npm start`
-* Run `npm start` in your terminal to start the server
+4. In a separate directory outside Refactor Tractor, clone down this [What's Cookin API](https://github.com/turingschool-examples/whats-cookin-api)
-* In another tab in your computer, clone down this [link here] repo as well
+5. Follow the instructions from the What's Cookin API to get the server active using `npm start` in command line
-* Run `npm start` on that server as well
+6. To view the page enter `http://localhost:8080/` in your browser

-* To view the page to `http://localhost:8080/` to view the page
+* To run the tests enter `npm test` in command line
-* To test the code open another tab in the Refactor Tractor file and run `npm test`
+* To run the linter enter `npm run lint` in command line

 ## Project link